iGaming17 min readMay 2026By · Banking Lead

 • Termination notice period — you want a minimum of 90 days' notice from the acquirer for programme exit.
 Anything shorter leaves you exposed to a funding gap if you cannot onboard a replacement in time.

-• Exclusivity clauses — some acquirers prohibit you from working with competing processors.
+• Exclusivity clauses — some acquirers prohibit you from working with competing payment processors.
 Avoid these.
 A resilient payment stack requires multiple acquirers.

 The Real Cost Structure: What You'll Actually Pay